SalehHindi/MessengerSim/README.md

 # MessengerSim - V1

 ## Challenge
 I have long been fascinated by the ability of WhatsApp and Facebook Messenger to scale to billions of users.
 I wanted to see first hand how hard it would be to build scalable asynchronous system so I built MessengerSim.
 MessengerSim uses the Akka library and it's Actor model for asynchronous communication to build a simulation of a messenging platform.
 The challenge is to build a simulation of distributed conversations that scales.
+The main code is in https://github.com/SalehHindi/MessengerSim/blob/master/src/main/scala/localMessaging.scala

 ## Running